caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 2. Enter a save comment and click **Save and queue**
 3. Click the **build number** to the build summary

-The build summary shows all the commands that are being executed on the build agent in near real time.

 When the build completes, you can view the contents of the artifact that was produced (`drop.zip`) by clicking the **Artifacts** menu in the top right.

 <video width="800" height="600" controls>